top of page

 Better Tools, Better Teaching

-The New Zealand curriculum update is more than a rewrite of learning goals, it is also a major investment in teacher support.
-From next year, the popular math resources currently used in Years 0–8 will expand to Years 9 and 10, available in digital form for easy use in classrooms.
+The New Zealand curriculum update is more than a rewrite of learning goals; it is also a major investment in teacher support.
+From next year, the popular math resources currently used in Years 0–8 will expand to Years 9 and 10.
+These resources will be available in digital form for easy use in classrooms.

-To help with this, teachers will also receive professional learning and development (PLD), giving them practical guidance to deliver lessons confidently and consistently.
-It is a shift that recognises teachers as the centre of any successful reform.
+To help with this, teachers will receive professional learning and development (PLD).
+This will give them practical guidance to deliver lessons confidently and consistently.
+It is a shift that recognizes teachers as the center of any successful reform.

 Learning the Smart Way

 Another important change involves how schools define and assess progress.
-From 2026, teachers will start using the Phonics Check as a way to see how well children are picking up reading.
-The idea is simple, spot any reading hurdles early, step in with help right away and stop small problems from turning into bigger ones.
+From 2026, teachers will start using the Phonics Check to see how well children are picking up reading.
+The idea is simple: spot any reading hurdles early, step in with help right away, and stop small problems from turning into bigger ones.

-Students in Years 3–8 will also take part in twice-yearly assessments for Reading, Writing and Maths, using approved and familiar tools:
+Students in Years 3–8 will also take part in twice-yearly assessments for Reading, Writing, and Maths.
+They will use approved and familiar tools:

 • PATs (Progressive Achievement Tests)